TheNosiriN/TypelessVector/README.md

 ```
 \
 `TypesafeTypelessVector` uses runtime type checking which can be slow.
-You are able to implement your own TypeChecker
+You are able to implement your own TypeChecker for speed.
 ```c++
 using namespace Hexo;